OctopusDeploy/blog/blog/2022-03/multi-environment-github-actions/index.md

 ![Octopus Underwater App](octopus-underwater-app.png)

-## Octopus as a CD tool
+## Conclusion

+In this blog, you have used Github Actions and Octopus Deploy to deploy a web application to Amazon EKS.
 When you use Octopus Deploy as a stage in your CI/CD toolchain, you benefit from a dedicated continuous delivery tool.
 Octopus Deploy integrates with several cloud repositories and natively supports release management.
 GitHub Actions has community-developed step templates.
 The experience with these may vary from template to template.
 Through its UI, Octopus Deploy provides a standardized experience for step templates.
 Octopus Deploy also contains integration to different repositories and cloud providers.

 !include <githubactions-webinar-feb-2022>